Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/solidify.rst

 Fill Rim
    Fills the gap between the inner and outer edges.
 Only Rim
-   Won't have an extruded surface parallel to the original but instead will only have the perpendicular rim.
+   Will not have an extruded surface parallel to the original but instead will only have the perpendicular rim.

 .. note::